 Pediatricians recommend that you keep them in your room at first, but I never did only because I had #9…

-12-A Play Yard – this won’t be used RIGHT AWAY with a newborn, but believe me… this thing is a life saver.
+12-A Play Yard – this won’t be used RIGHT AWAY with a newborn, but believe me… this thing is a lifesaver.
 As much as you’ll want to soak in those sweet baby snuggles all day every day, there will come a time when you need to put the baby down in a safe space.
 This portable play yard from Regalo is AH-MAZ-ING.
-Its so easy to set up (I can do it one handed!) and is great for indoor and outdoor use!
-This may not be an every day essential, but my kids loved it and it was definitely a summer essential for afternoons in the backyard or beach trips!
+It’s so easy to set up (I can do it one-handed!) and is great for indoor and outdoor use!
+This may not be every-day-essential, but my kids loved it and it was definitely a summer essential for afternoons in the backyard or beach trips!

 13- A Diaper Bag – kids need a TON of stuff when you leave the house – diapers, wipes, snacks, extra clothes, the list seems to go on and on… Just because you have to carry all their stuff with you all the time, doesn’t mean you have to sacrifice style!
 You have to check out the Big Sweety Diaper Bag – it’s my FAVORITE diaper bag ever – it is stylish, practical, and can totally be used for a personal bag when your kids are big enough to carry their own stuff!

 And just as a FUN (but SOOO useful) extra: